What Causes Excess Dust in a House?

 Insects and Insect Droppings

 Cockroaches are not picky about the homes they infest.
-So even if your house is clean, these pests can enter from your outside environment, your neighbor’s house (especially if you live in an apartment), or they can enter through the pipes.
+So, even if your house is clean, these pests can enter your outside environment, your neighbor’s house (especially if you live in an apartment), or the pipes.

 Lead, Arsenic, and DDT